-On October 28, 2022, counsel for Company filed a statement of defense in the Court of King's Bench of Alberta, seeking dismissal of Zenith Appraisal and Land Consulting Ltd's claim for compensation, notwithstanding that its principal, Dave Wood, a former director of the Company signed a release following his resignation from the Board during April 2020.
+On October 28, 2022, counsel for Company filed a statement of defense in the Court of King's Bench of Alberta, seeking dismissal of Zenith Appraisal and Land Consulting Ltd's claim for compensation since its principal, David Wood, a former director of the Company, was paid in full and signed a release following his resignation from the Board during April 2020.
 The Company's position is that Zenith's claim is without merit, and it will defend its position vigorously.